Wilson: Projecting Week 10 College Football Over/Unders

 Danny Wild-USA TODAY Sports Pictured: Army Black Knights running back Andy Davidson (40)

 - Collin Wilson projects Week 10 college football over/unders to find betting value against sportsbooks' opening numbers.

 - Use these as a guide when placing wagers early in the week or on game day.

 College football over/unders are released early in the week and can see heavy movement because of weather, injury or scheme.
 This column serves as your first look at the projected totals for Week 10’s college football matchups.

 These numbers are based on a mathematical projection of yards per play, plays per game, adjusted pace and efficiency.
 The Action Network Power Ratings for point-spread purposes can be found here.

-When the real totals are released (usually mid-afternoon on Mondays at Bookmaker and/or BetOnline), I’ll compare my over/unders to what oddsmakers have posted to find betting value before the odds move.
+When the real totals are released, I’ll compare my over/unders to what oddsmakers have posted to find betting value before the odds move.